 Mary Fragedakis believes community consultation is the key to liveable neighbourhoods and is a critical democratic practice.
 She has organized and supported numerous stakeholder and working groups, community meetings and online community consultation where possible.
 Mary’s work resulted in formal processes like the Broadview Avenue Planning Study and the TTC's Second Exit Location Working Groups.
 Mary is a hands-on councillor who engages directly with residents to solve problems.
-This includes establishing working groups for every development application and simply meeting with concerned residents and City staff onsite to review, firsthand, a community concern.
+This includes establishing working groups for every development application and simply meeting with concerned residents and City staff onsite to review, firsthand, community concerns.

 Broadview Avenue Planning Study

 Shortly after amalgamation, the part of Broadview Avenue generally between Danforth Avenue and Hillside Drive was designated for intensification in the City’s Official Plan.
 Unlike most other streets so designated (as "Avenues"), Broadview is somewhat disconnected from Toronto's overall road grid as it is surrounded by the Don Valley on two sides.
 Mary Fragedakis successfully requested an Avenue Planning Study to give local residents a greater say in the Planning review process for Broadview Avenue.
-That study's extensive community consultation developed an Official Plan Amendment and guidelines that address how new development will complement the existing built form, identify opportunities for public realm improvements and created a vision for the community that connects it with both its history and the nearby Don Valley ravine.
+That study's extensive community consultation developed an Official Plan Amendment and guidelines that address how new development will complement the existing built form, identify opportunities for public realm improvements and create a vision for the community that connects it with both its history and the nearby Don Valley ravine.

 Prosperous, Vibrant Main Streets